Showing posts with label christian. Show all posts

 The Lawrence County Public Library sponsored a Cemetery Stroll at the Mimosa Cemetery.

-Many people gathered to hear the stories of people buried here and people that should have been buried here.
+Many people gathered to hear the stories of those buried here and those who should have been buried here.

-Before we began our stroll the speaker told the founding story of Mimosa.
+Before we began our stroll, the speaker told the story of Mimosa's founding.

 The speaker said Mimosa was formed because no one knew who was buried in the city cemetery.